Rebuild Foundation

 Rebuild Foundation is a non-profit organization founded in 2009 by Theaster Gates, a social practice installation artist and urban planner.
-Based on the South Side of Chicago, the foundation focuses on revitalizing vacant buildings and neighborhoods to foster cultural development, affordable space for artists, and community empowerment.
-It operates several projects and spaces — including the Stony Island Arts Bank, Dorchester Art + Housing Collaborative, and Archive House — blending historic preservation, community engagement, and contemporary art to drive sustainable urban transformation.
+It is based on South Side of Chicago.
+It operates several projects and spaces including the Stony Island Arts Bank, Dorchester Art + Housing Collaborative, and Archive House.

 History

-In 2009, Theaster Gates founded the Rebuild Foundation to collaborate with cities to transform vacant buildings into vibrant aesthetic, economic, and cultural spaces.
-The foundation currently consists of seven distinct projects: Dorchester Industries, Dorchester Art + Housing Collaborative, Stony Island Arts Bank, Black Cinema House, Black Artists Retreat, Archive House, and Listening House.
+In 2009, Theaster Gates founded the Rebuild Foundation to collaborate with cities to transform vacant buildings into vibrant, economic, and cultural spaces.
+The foundation currently consists of seven distinct projects, all in Chicago: Dorchester Industries, Dorchester Art and Housing Collaborative, Stony Island Arts Bank, Black Cinema House, Black Artists Retreat, Archive House, and Listening House.

-By combining principles of urban planning and art, Gates aims to revitalize Chicago’s inner-city neighborhoods—preserving their cultural heritage while fostering new community opportunities.
-Through its various initiatives, the Rebuild Foundation hires and trains residents in construction trades, creating sustainable economic and social benefits for the communities it serves.